Explore your options when you want to earn rewards and pay off existing debt on a new credit card.

 - What are the bonus point spending requirements?
 Look at how much you need to spend and how long you have to meet this requirement.
 Is it reasonable considering your existing balance?

 - Can you pay off your debt during the balance transfer promotional period?
 Consider how long you’ll get the promotional balance transfer rate based on the size of your debt.
-For example, if a card offered 0% interest for 6 months and you had a debt of $6,000, you’d have to make repayments of $1,000 to avoid interest charges on this debt.
+For example, if a card offered 0% interest for 6 months and you had a debt of $6,000, you’d have to make repayments of $1,000 per month to avoid interest charges on this debt.

 - Can you afford to pay off both your balance transfer and the debt from any spending you do to get bonus points?
 When you use a credit card for both a balance transfer and new purchases, it’s likely you’ll have different interest rates for each part of the balance.
 When this happens, any payments you make will automatically go towards paying off the debt with the highest interest rate (usually your new purchases).
 So if you can’t afford to pay off all your debt during the introductory period, you could end up paying even more later on.
+Plus, you won't be able to take advantage of any interest-free days on these purchases while you carry a balance transfer.

 When could it be worth getting a 0% balance transfer card with bonus points?